pvdhoef/minimal-nx-angular-monorepo/docs/README.md

 Updating *all* packages at once can easily cause version mismatches, especially with things like TypeScript, ESLint, or Nx itself.

-## Convert the application to a zoneless application
+## Make the Angular application zoneless

 Modify `apps/demoapp/src/app/app-config.ts`: